Is there a time to wear shoes or not? Discover the science, etiquette, pros and cons to wear shoes indoors and outdoors.

 So the long and short of this quandary is this: If you are like me and prefer a shoeless home, encourage family and friends to leave their shoes at the door.
 If a guest is uncomfortable about doing so, then by all means, give in out of respect to your guest.

 RELATED: How to Declutter after Summer

 But what about outdoors?
 Do you have to always wear shoes?
-Consider this:
+Consider the following:

 I have to admit there’s something wonderful in feeling the soft blades of grass beneath my feet during summer or hearing the crunch of frosted grass blades.
 It’s almost as much fun as stomping packing bubblewrap.

 But did you know that there are some benefits to walking barefoot?
 There are.
 Here’s why: